Useful for low-budget local race workflows

 It is still a gated private beta because voter-file access and use must stay tied to qualified California campaign and political purposes.

-Need voter data for this California race?
+Need school board voter data for a California race?

 Questions